-We depend on oceans every single day with every breath we take and every drop of water we drink.
-Oceans cover 72% of the Earth, supply 70% of the oxygen we breathe, holds 97% of the planet’s water, and lock away 30% of carbon emissions.
-But our ocean is under threat.
-3 4
+We depend on the oceans.
+They cover 72% of the Earth, supply 70% of the oxygen we breathe, hold 97% of the planet’s water and lock away 30% of carbon emissions.
+However, our oceans are under threat.
+1,2

-Every year, approximately 8 million metric tons of plastic waste enters our oceans.
+Every year, approximately 8 million metric tonnes of plastic waste enter our oceans.
 This is not only a great threat to marine wildlife, but to human health.
-And, if this continues, the oceans will contain more plastic than fish by 2050.5
+If this continues, the oceans will contain more plastic than fish by 2050.3

 In 2017, we partnered with Parley for the Oceans to raise awareness for ocean conservation and to fight marine plastic pollution.
 As part of our mission to combat marine plastics, we created two new products made from Parley Ocean Plastic™ in 2017: the adidas by Stella McCartney Ultra BOOST X sneaker and the limited edition ‘Ocean Legend’ Falabella GO backpack in support of Sea Shepherd.